dlwicksell/nodem/README.md

 > ydb.kill({local: 'v4wTest', nodeOnly: true});
 ```

-The 'nodeOnly' option is available when calling the 'kill' API by passing
+The `nodeOnly` option is available when calling the `kill` API by passing
 arguments in a single JavaScript object, like above, but not when passing
 arguments by-position.

 ## Additional Features ##

 Nodem provides a built-in API usage help menu.
-By calling the 'help' method
+By calling the `help` method
 without an argument, Nodem will display a list of APIs and a short description
 of what they do.
 Calling the help method with an argument string of one of
 those APIs will display more in-depth usage information for that method.

 Nodem supports full M local symbol table manipulation with the current APIs.
 In
-order to use it, instead of defining a 'global' property in your argument
+order to use it, instead of defining a `global` property in your argument
-object, you define a 'local' property.
+object, you define a `local` property.
 For APIs that support passing arguments
-by-position, you signify that you want them to work on a global, by using a '^'
+by-position, you signify that you want them to work on a global, by using a `^`
 as the first character of the first argument, otherwise they are working on a
 local variable.
 For the get and set APIs, if the first character of the first
-argument is a '$', then you are working with an intrinsic special variable
+argument is a `$`, then you are working with an intrinsic special variable
 (ISV).
-There is also a 'localDirectory' API, that works the same way as the
+There is also a `localDirectory` API, that works the same way as the
-'globalDirectory' API, except that it lists the local symbols in the symbol
+`globalDirectory` API, except that it lists the local symbols in the symbol
 table, rather than the globals in the database.
 One caveat is that you cannot
-manipulate any local variable that begins with 'v4w', as Nodem internally uses
+manipulate any local variable that begins with `v4w`, as Nodem internally uses
 that namespace to implement the v4wNode.m integration routine.
 You can also
-call the 'kill' API with no arguments, and it will clear the local symbol
+call the `kill` API with no arguments, and it will clear the local symbol
 table.
 This functionality will allow you to call legacy M functions and
 procedures, without having to write M routine wrappers.
 Here is an example of
 using the local symbol table functionality to call a legacy API directly from